 happy with a proposal to use the Nordea rate as also used in the GB markets and it was felt that this was

-closer to real time, reducing exposure to foreign exchange risk, and this would allow the same rate that will be applied to SEMOpx’s day-ahead and intraday auctions to be applied to the balancing market.
+closer to real time, reducing exposure to foreign exchange risk, and this would allow the same rate that will be applied to SEMOpx’s day-ahead and intraday auctions, to be applied to the balancing market.

 Questions were raised relating to SEMOpx issues.
 RA Member reminded members that the Modifications committee was there to discuss the Trading and Settlement Code proposal.
 Secretariat advised that any SEMOpx questions would be noted as actions that the proposer would respond to.